-Mr Okada strikes me as a contemplative, passive and non-fussing character.
-I often found myself willing him to do a little more ffs, haha.
-The tale leads with a series of odd happenings, an odd discord within Okada’s quiet, neat, suburban life.
-As his wife eventually leaves him, Okada meets a series of people in his, well I want to say quest but it’s more of a relaxed amble with no direction, for answers and to find a sense of contentment.
+Okada strikes me as a contemplative, passive and non-fussing character.
+I often found myself willing him to just do a little more ffs(!!).
+The story opens with a series of odd happenings; an odd and unnatural chord within Okada’s quiet and neat suburban life.
+When his wife eventually leaves him, Okada meets a series of people in his – I want to say quest but it’s more of a relaxed amble with no direction – for answers and to find a sense of contentment.

 The characters that Okada meets are wildly colourful in contrast to him.
 I always love this aspect of Murakami novels.
 The parallels that exist everywhere.
-Anyway, the characters he meets are depicted in wild vivacity, with meticulous attention.
-They’re all recurring in odd ways, each slightly linked to the other, with intricate tales to tell.
-In fact I think as the story unravelled with more characters introduced, I became more obsessed with the book.
+Anyway, the characters he meets are drawn in wild vivacity, with meticulous attention to detail.
+Each character is recurrent throughout the story in odd ways, each slightly linked to the other, with intricate tales to tell.
+In fact, I think as the story unravelled with more characters introduced, I became more obsessed with the book.

-It became a compelling and insistent read towards the second part, after which I was reading in the morning when I got up, on the commute, at dinner, before bed.
-I adored the portrayal of May Kawasuka, an innocent, fantasy driven character who truly reminded of an off-kilter Luna Lovegood.
+It became a compelling and insistent read towards the second part.
+And it was at this point that I was reading in the morning when I got up, on the commute, at dinner, before bed.
+I adored the portrayal of May Kawasuka, an innocent, fantasy-driven character who truly reminded of an off-kilter Luna Lovegood.
 Other characters were less likeable, including Okada’s wife Kumiko and a Lieutenant, whose chapters and stories I found incredibly difficult, nauseous and somewhat distressing to read.

-After a slow start, Wind-Up Bird ended up being one of my favourite Murakami reads to date.
+After a slow start, The Wind-Up Bird Chronicle ended up being one of my favourite Murakami reads to date.
 It’s certainly a more complex, contemplative one that delves deep into the way the human mind works and how fragile human connections can be.
-A solid four out of five from Mish today!